veger/ros-builder/README.md

 $ ./ros-install.sh -h
 Usage: ros-builder.sh [-hcUv] [-a ARCHITECTURE] [-b BUILD_DIR] [-d ROS_DISTRIBUTION] [-i INSTALL_DIR] [-t INSTALLATION_VARIANT]
 Create or update installation directory from source, install dependencies and (re)build ROS.
-If INSTALL_VARIANT is not provided, it is guessed from the build location (if a build already exists).
+If INSTALLATION_VARIANT is not provided, it is guessed from the build location (if a build already exists).
   -2 use 2-steps, first building then installing, instead of one.
   -a specify library architecture, for multi-arch systems.
   -b specify the build directory.
-  -c cleanup after execution (removes *all* installed packages during *this* execution of the script).
+  -c cleanup after execution.
   -d selects which ROS distribution is used.
   -h displays this help and exit.
   -i specify the installation directory.